-The Kuilei Outreach Program is a college transition pathway program that strives to promote cooperative, successful connections, transitions and educational experiences for students who choose to continue their education at Kapi'olani Community College (KapCC).
-The Program serve all high schools with an emphasis on KapCC's feeder high schools which are Farrington, Kaimuki, Kaiser, Kalani, McKinley, and Roosevelt High School, in addition to schools that support GED, HiSET, and adult age students.
+The Kuilei Outreach Program is a college transition pathway program that strives to promote cooperative, successful connections, transitions and educational experiences for students who choose to continue their education at Kapi'olani Community College.
+The Program supports all high schools with an emphasis on Kapi'olani Community College's feeder high schools which are Farrington, Kaimukī, Kaiser, Kalani, McKinley, and Roosevelt High School, in addition to schools that support GED, HiSET, and adult age students.
 The Program also supports postsecondary awareness opportunities with Oahu's Department of Education (DOE) Middle and Intermediate Schools.
-Services through the Program include high touch student support services that assist prospective students to successfully complete the admissions, testing, enrollment, registration and financial aid processes; complete their academic goals; and reduce the time to degree completion through initiatives such as college awareness activities and Campus Tours led by Peer Mentors, high school and middle school visits, and early admit opportunities.
+Services through the Program include high touch student support services that assist prospective students to successfully complete the admissions, testing, enrollment, registration and financial aid processes; complete their academic goals; and reduce the time to degree completion through initiatives such as campus tours, visits to K12 institutions and community based agencies, and opportunities for high school students to enroll in college courses through Early Admit.
 For further information, please contact the Kuilei Outreach Coordinator at (808) 734-9842 or kuilei@hawaii.edu.